PeterChu3/BLEVESCDisplay/README.md

 This app will request two values from COMM_GET_VALUES_SELECTIVE.
 This will minimize the size of the responce from the VESC because we only need the ERPM and battery voltage values.

+A bitmask is used to select the values we have.
+A 32byte bitmasked is send over UART.
+The 8th & 9th digit of the bitmask should request ERPM and Voltage.

+The payload size is 1 byte (to request selective values) + 4 bytes (the bitmask).
+Total payload: 5 bytes

 ERPM - 32bit uint value
 Battery Voltage - 16 bit unsighed int divided by 10.

 The packet sent will have the following values

 - 0x02 - start byte (short packet value)
-- 0x0x - packet PAYLOAD length(TBD)
+- 0x05 - packet PAYLOAD length(TBD)
-- 0xXX - packet PAYLOAD bit 1
+- 0x33 - packet PAYLOAD bit 1 (requests) selective data
 - 0xXX - packet PAYLOAD checksum 1
 - 0xXX - packet PAYLOAD checksum 2
 - 0x03 - Stop byte